How to make data protection part of your scale-up's DNA

 With the right mindset in place, it’s time to get to grips with the basics.
 If you’re beginning to explore data protection, we fully recommend that you learn the lawful basis for processing data, understand the principles of the GDPR, and get familiar with data protection rights.

-The Information Commissioner’s Office (ICO) has a great SME hub specifically designed with these objectives in mind.
+The Information Commissioner’s Office (ICO) has a great SME hub designed to help you understand GDPR basics for scale-ups, and access practical data protection resources.
 Including a big pool of resources, this hub is a fantastic place to start getting stuck in with a full suite of articles, including:

 The ICO also dives into what each of your data protection rights are, what they mean, and how they can be upheld.
-Any COO looking to improve their data protection processes should get familiar with these rights – available in their full free guide
+Anyone looking to improve their data protection processes should get familiar with these rights – available in their full free guide

 What’s next?